RunningFelix/openai-api-tester/README.md

 4. View the response in the chat history.

 ### Live Demo
-Visit the live page here: [Your GitHub Pages link](https://runningfelix.github.io/openai-api-tester/)
+Visit the live page here: [GitHub Pages link](https://runningfelix.github.io/openai-api-tester/)

 ### License
 This project is licensed under the [MIT License](LICENSE).